Twidget offers a variety of commands to manipulate numbers. Below are the math commands available, along with their descriptions, inputs, and outputs.

 Inputs:

-Output: A boolean indicating whether the numbers are not equal (true
+Output: A boolean indicating whether the numbers are not equal (true) or not (false).

 Description: Checks whether the first number is greater than the second number.